Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Preliminaries and Related Work

-In response to these multifaceted quantum threats, two primary paradigms for quantum-resistant security have emerged: PQC and QKD.
-PQC aims to replace vulnerable algorithms like ECDSA with new classical algorithms whose security relies on mathematical problems presumed to be intractable even for quantum computers.
-However, PQC presents two significant limitations.
-First, its security is derived from computational complexity assumptions that remain mathematically unproven; history has shown that algorithms once thought secure can be broken by new mathematical insights\cite{pqcunsafe}.
-Second, PQC only offers a patch for the cryptographic layer but does not fundamentally alter the security architecture.
-In contrast, QKD offers a path to ITS\cite{joseph2025requirements}.
-Its guarantees are rooted in the fundamental laws of quantum physics specifically the No-Cloning Theorem and the Uncertainty Principle rather than computational hardness.
+In response to the multifaceted quantum threats challenging classical cryptographic assumptions, quantum key distribution emerges as a transformative physical-layer approach.
+Its guarantees are rooted in the fundamental laws of quantum physics specifically the no-cloning theorem and the uncertainty principle rather than computational hardness.
 This enables a comprehensive security architecture that remains secure regardless of the adversary's future computational power.

-In our proposed quantum-secured blockchain architecture, QKD is utilized to establish symmetric ITS keys between network nodes.
-These keys act as One-Time Pads(OTPs) or are used to generate unconditionally secure Message Authentication Codes for all communications.
-This mechanism effectively replaces vulnerable asymmetric digital signatures.
-While QKD requires an authenticated classical channel for initialization, this can be bootstrapped using a small pre-shared key.
-Crucially, adopting a QKD-based physical layer facilitates the transition from energy-intensive and vulnerable mechanisms like PoW to quantum-safe voting protocols (such as BFT), thereby securing both the transaction and consensus layers.
+Within a quantum-secured blockchain architecture, QKD is explicitly utilized to continuously distribute these symmetric ITS keys among decentralized network nodes.
+Rather than relying on computationally vulnerable public-key infrastructures, these quantum-derived symmetric keys are employed to generate unconditionally secure message authentication codes (MAC) for transaction broadcasting and consensus voting.
+This mechanism provides an exact ITS alternative to traditional asymmetric digital signatures.
+While QKD necessitates an authenticated classical channel for initialization which is typically bootstrapped via a small pre-shared key, it effectively shifts the system's authentication foundation from algorithmic hardness to physical state disturbance.
+Consequently, integrating this QKD-enabled physical infrastructure with quantum-safe voting protocols, such as BFT, establishes a mathematically and physically robust framework that rigorously secures both the transaction and consensus layers.